 Taxes on Income From Your Annuity

-The tax that is due on the income payout depends on if the annuity was acquired with qualified funds, or non-qualified funds.
+The tax that is due on the income payout depends on if the annuity was acquired with qualified funds or non-qualified funds.

 In the case of a qualified annuity, payments withdrawn from a contract or from the IRA that holds the contract are typically treated as a distribution.
-Note however that annuities held by individuals inside of self directed IRAs, such as Secondary Market Annuities, will only incur taxes when the IRA custodian is directed to distribute funds.
-That means you can own an income annuity that pays into your IRA, but you can chose when to take money out of your IRA and incur taxes.
+Note however that annuities held by individuals inside of self-directed IRAs, such as Secondary Market Annuities, will only incur taxes when the IRA custodian is directed to distribute funds.
+That means you can own an income annuity that pays into your IRA, but you can choose when to take money out of your IRA and incur taxes.

 With an annuity purchased with after-tax dollars, only a portion of the income payouts from the annuity will be considered taxable.
 In this case, the portion of the income payout that represents the gain will be taxable.
 Similarly, the portion of the income payout that represents a return of the original contribution will be tax-free.